We are searching for

 3rd

-The third letter or number gives the vehicle manufacturer.
+The third digit reveals the vehicle manufacturer.

 6th